A great little bushwalk that passes an Aboriginal engraving site, offers great views over Pittwater and provides access to two secluded beaches.

 About 80m further along the track is another, unmarked, engraving site.
 These includes a shark, more eels and a fish.
 One of these is on the track itself.

 There are views from the first engraving site and from the trail along this section of Pittwater, Avalon and the Barrenjoey Peninsula .

 After about 900m the fire trail forks; keep to the left (there is a big sign at this junction).
 Another kilometre of downhill walking, and you’re at the end of the fire trail.
 A small sign marks the narrow track that continues steeply down, through tall casuarina trees.
 Soon you reach the North Mackerel Trail which goes to Great Mackerel Beach; turn left and then take the track down to the beach.

 Resolute Beach is always quiet, even on weekends.
 Directly opposite Barrenjoey Beach, it’s a sheltered swimming spot with views across Pittwater, and plenty of shaded areas if you’re spending the day there.
 It’s been described by Best Sydney Walks as “one of those secluded beaches in Sydney that you should visit at least once in your life”.

 You’ve now done most of the walking… from Resolute Beach, head back up the steep track and turn right when you reach the main track.
 This follows the coastline around “Second Head”, initially crossing a stream and after about 500m the track passes a concrete observation post that was built in WWII to protect Sydney from enemy boats.
 It’s not sign-posted, but is visible and accessible from the track.

 It’s about 600m until the turn-off to West Head Beach, which is down another short but steep track.
-This secluded beach is very similar to Resolute Beach, but a bit more rocky than Resolute, and always has a few more people (although it too is never busy).
+This secluded beach is very similar to Resolute Beach, but a bit more rocky than Resolute – and it generally has a few more people (although it too is never busy).

 That’s about it… there’s just the final 300m ascent back to the car park at West Head.